You don’t have to do endless crunches! How to get rid of your tummy overhang

 That six pack or flat tummy may just be the hardest thing to accomplish on your weight loss goals, but it’s not impossible, it just takes time, whether it be six weeks or six months, patience and a plan.

-So where does this leave my tummy overhang?
+So where does this leave my post-pregnancy tummy overhang?

 However, the great news is that if you combine multiple exercises such as walking, jogging, squats, push-ups, crunches your belly will eventually reduce in size.